mxmssh/drltrace/README.md

 ![API calls picture](pictures/api_calls_vis.png)

 The large green areas on the picture represent API calls (```wcscmp/wcsicmp```) which are used to select files with interesting extensions (e.g. docx, xls, py) to encrypt them.
-The purple areas represents API calls (```FindFirstFile/FindNextFile/CryptEncrypt```) which are used to enumerate and encrypt files and folders on the disk.
+The purple areas represent API calls (```FindFirstFile/FindNextFile/CryptEncrypt```) which are used to enumerate and encrypt files and folders on the disk.

 The script can also generate an HTML representation of generated RGB image where each element can be selected to show a name of API call.